sushma571/React-Bidding-System/README.md

 ## React-express-websocket based Bidding system

-This application is a combination of React App and an API server written in Express.
+This single Page application is a combination of React App and an API server written in Express.
 WebSockets api socket.io is used to update the bid history and bidding time in real time.
+React App is created using 'create-react-app', it auomates the build of the app and the environment will have everything to build a modern React app

 # Running Application
 Install node and npm globally.